Interview Qs for the Video

-Based on the 2014 student survey, students are turning to the course videos in large part to get a sense of the instructor and the instructor’s enthusiasm for and take on the course.
+Students turn to the course videos in large part to get a sense of the instructor and the instructor’s enthusiasm for and take on the course.
 Consider talking about what you think is exciting about the topic.
 Why did you decide to focus on this theme?
 What is most interesting about it?
 How can you get 18 or 19 year-olds interested in the theme?
 What two or three concrete illustrative examples, that are diverse from each other, could you talk about to pique their interest in this course theme?

 What types of research projects can you envision students undertaking for the Research-Based Argument?